solana-labs/solana/book/src/ledger-replication.md

     - (d) replicator can subscribe to an abbreviated transaction stream to generate the information itself
-2. A replicator obtains the PoH hash corresponding to the last key rotation along with its entry\_height.
+2. A replicator obtains the PoH hash corresponding to the last key rotation along with its slot.
 3. The replicator signs the PoH hash with its keypair.
 That signature is the seed used to pick the segment to replicate and also the encryption key.
-The replicator mods the signature with the entry\_height to get which segment to replicate.
+The replicator mods the signature with the slot to get which segment to replicate.
 4. The replicator retrives the ledger by asking peer validators and replicators.
 See 6.5.